 A new book entitled, “How to Do Everything with Adobe Acrobat X,” was just made available for pre-order at the Amazon websites in the U.K., USA and Canada.
 This is a continuation of the popular McGraw-Hill series by Doug Sahlin, who has written the same comprehensive book for many earlier versions of Acrobat (9, 8, 7, 6, and 5).
 So this lends further credence that the “Adobe Acrobat X” name is real.

-Continuing our history of providing the direct download links for major Adobe software such as Creative Cloud, CS6, Lightroom 6/CC, and Acrobat DC, below you’ll find the direct links for the brand new releases of Photoshop Elements 9 and Premiere Elements 9.
+Continuing our history of providing the direct download links for major Adobe products such as Creative Cloud, CS6, Lightroom 6/CC, and Acrobat DC, below you’ll find the direct links for the brand new releases of Photoshop Elements 9 and Premiere Elements 9.
 And for the first time ever, Adobe is offering both products for both Windows and the Mac.

 The links given below go to the authentic and secure files residing on Adobe’s servers, are guaranteed genuine and will not change.
 They are especially useful when you are unable to download Adobe’s free trials via other means – often due to difficulties with the Akamai Download Manager (the Adobe DLM).
 With the links provided below, you can use your browser’s download capability, or another download manager of your choice.